 Originally from Irvine, California, Andrea Akinola graduated Columbia College with a major in Political Science and a concentration in Education.
 As a Fulbright English Teaching Assistant on the Canary Islands, Spain, Andrea is excited to bring her passion for social justice into the classroom.
 She hopes to engage her students in dialogue and empower them to take action on matters that are important to them and their communities.

 Bella Barnes, CC’22

-Bella Barnes, CC '22, double majored in English and Urban Studies.
-Bella arrived to Columbia from Kansas City Missouri and, while at Columbia, she taught social entrepreneurship courses through CORE's Building Blocks program to high school students at Columbia's Global Centers in Amman, Jordan and Istanbul, Turkey.
+Bella Barnes, CC '22, majored in English at Columbia College.
+She arrived to Columbia from Kansas City Missouri and, while at Columbia, taught social entrepreneurship courses through CORE's Building Blocks program to high school students at Columbia's Global Centers in Amman, Jordan and Istanbul, Turkey.
 Additionally, she volunteered as a Spanish interpreter with New Sanctuary Coalition, working pro bono legal defense cases for climate refugees seeking asylum in the US.
-She looks forward to continuing to advocate for migrants' rights to citizenship in the EU, in addition to sharing her love for intercultural exchange while teaching English in the Canary Islands, Spain this year through the Fulbright.
+She looks forward to continuing to advocate for migrants' rights to citizenship, in addition to sharing her love for intercultural exchange while teaching English in the Canary Islands, Spain this year through the Fulbright.

 Kavin Chada, CC’22

 As a Fulbright Scholar at the University of St Andrews, New York native Kavin Chada will continue his study of philosophy, specializing in Kant’s moral philosophy.
 His long-term philosophical project, which he began during his senior undergraduate philosophy thesis at Columbia, involves a synthesis of Kantian philosophy and modern Buddhist practice, aimed at providing the foundation of a secular Buddhist understanding of ethics and transforming Western religious practice.
 Kavin majored in Philosophy at Columbia, with a special concentration in linguistics.